Secretary of the Senate

 The website is totally devoted to younger Floridians and designed to help them learn more about the Florida Legislature.
 Games and puzzles, coloring books, and fun and interesting Florida facts help kids learn about state government from the convenience of the Internet.
 This website provides children with information on Senate and House leaders, takes them on a photographic tour of the Capitol, and more.

 Journals are prepared and published daily when the Legislature is in session.
 A copy of a daily journal is available for pickup in the Senate Document Center.
-When the session ends, the daily Journals are electronically compiled and published in a bound volume.
-Copies of the bound journals are distributed to all members of the Senate, the Governor, District Courts of Appeal, the Supreme Court, certain legislative offices, and the State Library.
+When the session ends, the daily journals are electronically compiled and published in a bound volume.
+Copies of the bound journals are distributed to all members of the Senate, the Attorney General, the Supreme Court, certain legislative offices, and the State Library.
 Distribution is made to various library depositories around the state and to the Library of Congress, and may also be purchased by private individuals at cost.
 Editions of bound journals are available from the 1998 session forward on the Internet.
-Archives of previous journals are available on the archive .flsenate.gov.
+Archives of previous journals are available at archive .flsenate.gov.

 Copies of roll call votes, taken electronically, on questions considered on the chamber floor, are available to the public, either on the Internet or from the Senate Document Center.